 This is so much more than just speaking affirmations, which take a great deal of repeated effort and time to trickle down into your subconscious to produce change.
 Body shifts are another level entirely because they are a much more powerful and direct application.

 To recap, the following are beliefs you may want to release all resistance to help claim Self-partnering:

 1 Blame and Shame

-Self-partnering Goal: “I release my outer focus in order to bring my power back into my own body.
+Self-partnering Goal: “I release my outer focus to bring my power back into my body.
 I now deeply partner and love myself.”

 2 Not Spending Time Alone